5 Kinds of Self-Improvement Goals and 25 Ideas to Get Started

 3. Mental Health Goals

 - Taking time to yourself.
 You don’t have to open yourself to others 24 hours a day.
 Even if it’s only 20 minutes a day, set aside a period of time for yourself and guard it jealously.
 This is your time — don’t let anyone else intrude on it.
+Turn off device notifications, tell your housemates you’re not available and do anything else to let others know you’re off-limits for a while.

 - Practicing self-care.
 Practicing self-care can be a great way to help improve your overall mental and physical health.
 If you’re worried about not having time, consider using the time you set aside for yourself as time for self-care.

 - Getting enough sleep.
 Most adults aren’t getting enough sleep.
 According to the CDC, as many as 1 in 3 adults aren’t getting enough sleep, which can be detrimental for both your mental and physical health.
 Focus on getting at least 7 hours of sleep a night.
+Before trying to rest, set aside a period for winding down.
+You might use it to listen to soothing tunes, put a few drops of lavender-scented essential oils on your pillow or take a hot bath.
+During your pre-bedtime segment, avoid doing anything that could make you preoccupied such as watching a news program, engaging in difficult conversations or even adding new content to your list of self-improvement ideas.
+After all, you’ll have plenty of time to do those things later.

 - Asking for help.
 Mental health can be difficult to handle on your own sometimes.
 Don’t be afraid to ask for help from friends, family or mental health professionals if you feel the need.
 You don’t have to do it alone.
 There are many resources available!